-TryVeg.com is proud to be this year’s sponsor of the Joyful Food Market at Drew Elementary School in Washington, DC.
+TryVeg.com is proud to sponsor the Joyful Food Market at Drew Elementary School in Washington, DC.
 This fully vegan “market” in partnership with the Capital Area Food Bank pops up at the Ward 7 school every month, offering students 15lbs each of fresh produce and healthy non-perishables.
 Simple recipes and lessons on nutritious plant-based eating are also served up.

 A program of Martha’s Table, Joyful Food Market is an initiative to address food insecurity in DC’s wards 7 and 8.
 In these wards east of the Anacostia River, there is minimal access to affordable healthy foods.